How to get to Skylarks

 Skylarks Appeal: Creating Rushcliffe's Largest ever Nature Reserve

 Skylarks Nature Reserve is an attractive wetland nature reserve owned by Nottinghamshire Wildlife Trust.
 We created this green space back in 1982, specifically designing it so that wheelchair users can easily access the site - this was the first accessible nature reserve in the UK!
+In 2014 we successfully purchased a further 36ha of land and water to the south of Adbolton Lane, creating the largest nature reserve in Rushcliffe.

 Skylarks was once a commercial gravel pit, and has been carefully managed so that now the holes left by extraction are a valuable wetland habitat for a variety of wildlife.
+Additionally there are areas of grassland, scrub and woodland, providing shelter for a wide variety of birds, mammals, insects and plants.

 Many wetland birds can be spotted, including great crested grebe, kingfisher and reed bunting as well as species such as skylark and lapwing.
 In winter look out for redwing and fieldfare, and in summer common tern, yellow wagtail, reed warbler and sedge warbler are regular visitors.